ShubhamRajanSingh/BNotes/README.md

 # BNotes
-This a Android based Chat application created with java.
+This a Android based Notes keeping application created with java.

 # Features
-  * Send friend Request.
-  * Chat one to one.
-  * Create a Group.
-  * See who is online.
-  * Last seen of a person
+  * Add Notes.
+  * Image Based Lock.

 # Description
-  This is a chat application where  in your can also send and receive friend request and  many such features.
-I have used some third party api to create the circular iamge view.I have used Th Firebase Database to store the data like messages and images,etc. In this application you can also form groups and have a grcoup   chat.I took help of some Youtube channels to create this project.

-# Note
-  If you are using Android 10 then please don't install this application on it because it might cause some problems.
+ This is a Android Based Notes keeping application.It also have a image based password which means you can select four points on a image to set a lock on the app. it's really an awesome feature